In this tutorial you will learn how to configure other frequently-used WordPress widgets.

-The widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on the sidebar …
+The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on your sidebar section …

 (WordPress Links Widget Settings)

-You can add as many separate ‘Link Widgets’ to the sidebar menu as you want.
+You can add as many separate ‘Link Widgets’ to your sidebar area as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …

 (WordPress Links widget: ‘Sort by:’ drop-down menu)

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

 ( Links widget: ‘Select Link Category’ drop-down menu)